Torre d'en Galmés

 Torre d'en Galmés is a Talayotic site on the island of Menorca, between Alaior and Son Bou, Menorca.
 The town developed from the start of the Talayotic era (1400 BC) and expanded until the end of the Roman occupation, after which it was abandoned.
 Buildings were reoccupied and adapted by Muslim refugees from the Reconquista (reconquest of Spain by Christian kingdoms) until the end of the Muslim occupation of the island.

 Situation

 The town is situated on a small hill which is steeper on its south side.
 It has clear views over a large stretch of southern coast (and even to the mountains of Majorca).
 As the town grew it expanded southwards, and used a remarkably sophisticated water collection system to collect water coming down the hill in cisterns.

 The town was one of the biggest in the Balearic Islands, and its high position overlooked other neighbouring towns.

 Talayots

 There are three talayots at Torre d'en Galmés.
-The top of these stone towers provide the best views over the surrounding countryside, indicating their use as watchtowers.
+The top of these stone towers provides the best views over the surrounding countryside, indicating their use as watchtowers.
 Between the middle and western one is an open space which may have been a public square.

 In addition to the three talayots, there are remains of defensive walls and peripheral houses had fortified outer walls.